Aging & Health A to Z

 Answering “yes” to any of these questions indicates that you may have a problem with alcohol.
 Talk with your healthcare provider.
 Healthcare professionals often hesitate to ask about alcohol or drug abuse, so your situation may remain hidden unless you or a loved one reports that you are having a problem with alcohol or drugs.

 Many older people avoid telling their healthcare provider that they are unable to control their use of alcohol or certain medications.
-Your healthcare professional can help!
+Your healthcare provider can help!

 Posted: March 2012